-Terms of expulsion should be reasonable and fair with the weight of the expelling offense taken into consideration when determining the length of expulsion.
-Therefore, the rehabilitation plan should include a date not later than one (1) year from the date of expulsion when the pupil may apply to Charter School for readmission.
-Charter School shall inform parents in writing of its processes for reinstatement and applying for expungement of the expulsion record.
-READMISSION readmission.
+Charter School's governing board shall adopt rules establishing a procedure for the filing and processing of requests for readmission and the process for the required review of all expelled pupils for readmission.
 Upon completion of the readmission process, Charter School's governing board shall readmit the pupil, unless the Charter School's governing board makes a finding that the pupil has not met the conditions of the rehabilitation plan or continues to pose a danger to campus safety.
 A description of the procedure shall be made available to the pupil and the pupil's parent or guardian at the time the expulsion order is entered and the decision of the governing board, including any related findings, must be provided to the pupil and the pupil's parent/guardian within a reasonable time.
-REINSTATEMENT responsible for reinstating the student upon the conclusion of the expulsion period in a timely manner.